 School counselors help students develop social skills and succeed in school.
-Elementary school counselors help students develop decision-making and study skills they need to be successful in their social and academic lives.
+Elementary school counselors help students develop decision-making and study skills they need in order to be successful in their social and academic lives.
 Middle school counselors work with students and parents to help students develop and achieve career and academic goals, and to develop skills and strategies needed to succeed academically and socially.
 High school counselors advise students in making academic and career plans.
-Many help students with personal problems that interfere with their education.
+Many help students with personal problems that could ne negatively affecting with their education.
 They help students choose classes and plan for their lives after graduation.
 Counselors provide information about choosing and applying for colleges, training programs, financial aid, and apprenticeships.
 They may present career workshops to help students search and apply for jobs, write résumés, and improve interviewing skills.

 Education and Certification Requirements